Chasing shadows with Gottesman-Kitaev-Preskill codes: Abstract

 \section{Abstract}

-The infinitude of the continuous variable (CV) phase space is a serious obstacle in designing randomized tomography schemes with provable performance guarantees.
-A typical strategy to circumvent this issue is to impose a regularization, such as a photon-number cutoff, to enable the definition of ensembles of random unitaries on effective subspaces.
-In this work, we consider the task of performing shadow tomography of a logical subsystem defined via the Gottesman--Kitaev--Preskill (GKP) error correcting code.
-In particular, we construct a logical shadow tomography protocol via twirling of CV-POVMs by displacement operators and Gaussian unitaries.
-In the special case of heterodyne measurement, the shadow tomography protocol yields a probabilistic decomposition of any input state into Gaussian states that simulate the encoded logical information of the input relative to a fixed GKP code and we prove bounds on the Gaussian compressibility of states in this setting.
-For photon-parity measurements, logical GKP shadow tomography is equivalent to a Wigner sampling protocol for which we develop the appropriate sampling schemes and finally, using the existence of a Haar measure over symplectic lattices, we derive a Wigner sampling scheme via random GKP codes.
-This protocol establishes, via explicit sample complexity bounds, how Wigner samples of any input state from random points relative to a random GKP codes can be used to estimate any sufficiently bounded observable on CV space.
+We consider the task of performing shadow tomography of a logical subsystem defined via the Gottesman--Kitaev--Preskill (GKP) error correcting code.
+Our protocol does not require the input state to be a code state but is implemented by appropriate twirling of the measurement channel, such that the encoded logical tomographic information becomes encoded in the classical shadow.
+We showcase this protocol for measurements natural in continuous variable (CV) quantum computing.
+For heterodyne measurement, the protocol yields a probabilistic decomposition of any input state into Gaussian states that simulate the encoded logical information of the input relative to a fixed GKP code where we prove bounds on the Gaussian compressibility of states in this setting.
+For photon parity measurements, our protocol is equivalent to a Wigner sampling protocol for which we develop the appropriate sampling strategies.
+Finally, by randomizing over the reference GKP code, we show how Wigner samples of any input state relative to a random GKP codes can be used to estimate any sufficiently bounded observable.